 - Provide inspection and maintenance on boats and docks

-Hookah diving doesn't require quite as much equipment as traditional scuba diving.
-There are five main pieces of gear included in our hookah diving systems.
+Tankless diving doesn't require quite as much equipment as traditional scuba diving.
+There are five main pieces of gear included in most hookah diving systems.
 Basically, all you need to add is a mask and fins - the hookah dive kit takes care of the rest.

 Air Reserve Tank – The air reserve tank is a "reservoir" of sorts.
 It provides a constant volume of air at all times, as well as cooling and condensation.
 The air reserve tank cools hot air as it enters the tank.
 Condensation then occurs so that the diver doesn't breathe as much moisture.
 The air reserve tank also stops surges coming from the compressor.
 This gives an even flow of air.
 As an added safety feature, it contains enough pressurized air to give the diver a couple of minutes of air if the compressor runs out of air or there's engine failure.